Bryce Canyon Natural History Association

-Bryce Canyon Natural History Association (BCNHA) is a non-profit organization created to aid the interpretive, educational and scientific activities of the National Park Service, at Bryce Canyon National Park and the USDA Forest Service on the Dixie National Forest.
+Bryce Canyon Natural History Association (BCNHA) is a non-profit organization created in 1961 to aid the National Park Service at Bryce Canyon National Park, and the USDA Forest Service on the Dixie National Forest.
 A portion of the profits from all bookstore sales are donated to these public land units.
-Since BCNHA's inception in 1961, donations have exceeded $3.5 million.

 BCNHA Role

-BCNHA is a diverse organization.
-It has an educational institution that functions as part of the interpretive arm of Bryce Canyon National Park.
-Donated funds are requested by the agencies to support educational, interpretive and scientific activities or projects.
+BCNHA is a diverse organization and has an educational institution that functions as part of the interpretive arm of Bryce Canyon National Park.
+Donated funds are requested by the agencies to support educational, interpretive, and scientific activities or projects.
 These can include production and printing of free publications, construction of information kiosks, or the financing of roadside displays, trail guides and maps.

 BCNHA offers a variety of publications dealing with the resources of its partner agencies, including geology, archeology, plants, wildlife and more.
 All items offered for sale are carefully reviewed by subject matter experts, and must be found to be educational in nature and of excellent interpretive value.